 I want to believe that it can happen once I leave Oberlin.
 Maybe it will, maybe it won’t.
 If I end up spending a significant amount of my life with a non-Black person, I wonder what that will be like.
 I wonder if I will have moments where my partner will want me to “not be so loud,” or to “stop assuming people are racist,” or things like that.
 I wonder if we’ll have kids, and what type of kids we’ll have, and if we’ll raise them to know all aspects of Black culture, good and bad, since every culture has good and bad to it, and we’re exposed to the good and bad of white culture all of the time.
 So, for every inspiring Martin Luther King Jr. quote they read, they’ll also know something about Nene Leakes, since she is also a significant part of Black culture and how Black culture is perceived in this country.

 What I appreciated about growing up in the house I grew up in was that I was exposed to so many various aspects of Black culture, and my parents never agreed on anything about it.
 My mom loved Aretha, my dad thought she screamed too much.
 My dad loved The Wire, my mom only occasionally watched it.
 My mom owned and constantly watched all the Tyler Perry plays/films, my dad thinks he’s a disgrace to the black community.
-And I grew up knowing that two or more people could both feel different ways about a subject, and both could be right.
+And I grew up knowing that two people could feel different ways about a subject, and both could be right.
 And that subject in question was what it meant to be Black and what it meant to love Blackness.
 So I felt no qualms about not needing to like one thing or another just because it was Black.

 College forced me to confront all types of people who did act like that.
-It scared me, it almost felt like Blackness was a fetish, and it was weird because it was the Black people doing it.
+It scared me, it almost felt like Blackness was a fetish, and it was weird because there were many Black people fetishizing it.
 I wonder if I would have been like that if I didn’t grow up the way I did.